2019-20 FAQsUpdated Monday September 23, 2019 by PANJB Parent Liasons.

 When are the games?
 When are the practices?

-For the K-2 Rookie League, all clinics/games are on Saturdays beginning the first weekend of December and running through the first week in March.
+For the K-2 Rookie League, all clinics/games are on Saturdays beginning mid November and running through mid February.

 For our High School program, practices are in Palo Alto on Saturdays and games are in Santa Clara on Sundays.
 The league begins in early December and runs through February.